softprobe/sp-istio-wasm/README.md

 ## Overview

 This project extends Istio's capabilities by implementing a custom WASM extension that intercepts outgoing HTTP requests, integrates with Softprobe for caching decisions, and manages agent storage asynchronously.
+It also includes OpenTelemetry integration for distributed tracing.

 ## Quick Start